gsapijaszko/flora_sil/readme.md

 )
 ```

-There is additional file, `accepted_names.R`, located in `source/`
+There is additional file, `accepted_names.R`, located in `source`
-folder, which provides the normalization of the species names provided
+directory, which provides the normalization of the species names
-by authors to common, accepted names of species, like:
+provided by authors to common, accepted names of species, like:

 ``` r
 an <- c(